 - Approaching cautiously

-The anatomy of a dog’s eyes gives away why they don’t see infrared.
-In the retina, there are rods and cones, which help humans see.
-The cones are specialized to provide vision when there’s a lot of light, while the rods help us with seeing in low light conditions.
+The anatomy of a dog’s eyes tells us what they do see.
+In the retina, there are rods and cones that perceive the light filtering into the eye.
+The cones are specialized to provide vision when there’s a lot of light, while the rods help with seeing in low light conditions.
 Both humans and dogs have these, but dogs have many more rods in their eyes, allowing them to see much better in lower light conditions.